Student news undergoes transformation

 Now, even more students are serving as paid staff, submitting stories through required practicum experiences for the convergent media major and simply joining “The Wit” for the love of writing, broadcasting and sharing stories.
 Working with their peers, students also gain practical job experience.

-“I learn so much from the people I’m around and from Marathana,” said Clay.
-“Plus I get to work hands-on with what I’m being trained in class to do.”
+“I learned so much from the people I’m around and from Marathana,” said Clay.
+“Plus I got to work hands-on with what I was being trained in class to do.”

 Avila is excited about the future of the organization.
-He will serve as “The Wit’s” program director for the radio station, 96.1 The Wit, in the fall semester and will continue to serve as a play-by-play sports commentator.
+He served as “The Wit’s” program director for the radio station, 96.1 The Wit, in the fall semester 2018 and continued to serve as a play-by-play sports commentator.

 “The Wit" offers the campus community and beyond a source of great information for our student body,” said Avila.
 “It also offers a sense of belonging.
 I love what I do, and we bring very interesting stuff to our readers and listeners.
 I am so grateful to be a part of it.”